tsweditor/tsweditor.github.io/docs/install.md

 ## Downloading
-Releases for the editor can be found on the releases page in the GitHub repository **linked below** look for the release that has the tag 'Latest Release' and it clearly labeled as TSW.
+Releases for the editor can be found on the releases page in the GitHub repository **linked below** look for the release that has the tag 'Latest Release' and is clearly labeled as TSW.

 **[Editor Releases Page](https://github.com/tsweditor/UnrealEngine/releases/)**